-Wells Fargo Bank, in addition to acting as Global Agent, is the originator, loan seller and/or servicer with respect to certain of the Reference Obligations and, in such capacities, its interests with respect to the Reference Obligations may be adverse to the interests of the Noteholders.
+Wells Fargo Bank, in addition to acting as Global Agent, is the originator, loan seller and/or servicer with respect to approximately 30.3% of the Reference Obligations (by aggregate principal balance as of the Cut-off Date) and, in such capacities, its interests with respect to the Reference Obligations may be adverse to the interests of the Noteholders.
 In its roles as originator, loan seller and/or servicer, Wells Fargo Bank is not obligated to consider the interests of the Noteholders in taking or refraining from taking any action.
 Wells Fargo Bank also expects to continue to act as an originator, loan seller and servicer for mortgage loans that are not included in the Reference Pool.
-In addition, Wells Fargo Securities, LLC, an affiliate of Wells Fargo

-Bank, is one of the Dealers.
-See "-Potential Conflicts of Interest of the Dealers and their Affiliates" in this Prospectus.
+In addition, Wells Fargo Securities, LLC, an affiliate of Wells Fargo Bank, is one of the Dealers.
+See "- Potential Conflicts of Interest of the Dealers and their Affiliates" in this Prospectus.